woliveiras/Klon/README.md

-# Gopi
+# Klon

-> [GO]lang + Co[P]y for Raspberry [PI] Disk Cloning.
+> From Greek κλώνος (klónos): a “shoot” or “branch” — a copy grown from the original.

 A tool to clone Raspberry Pi disks, written in Go.
 Inspired by the fantastic [rpi-clone](https://github.com/billw2/rpi-clone).

-> ⚠️ Gopi is under active development.
+> ⚠️ Klon is under active development.
 It has a real **execute** mode that can format and overwrite disks.
 By default it runs in dry-run mode, but when using `--execute` you must assume it will destroy all data on the destination disk.

 ## Development